GDPR and Code of Practice

 - Researchers will agree timescales for delivery of the research project at the beginning of each new assignment, ensuring they are able to deliver results in a timely fashion.

 - Research work submitted should meet the highest standards of excellence, quality and reliability, and researchers should conduct themselves with respect, honesty and fairness in any dealings.
-Researchers will not undertake actions which may bring the executive research or recruitment industry into disrepute.

 - Researchers will always respect confidential information entrusted to them by relevant parties.